 - Facilitates event-driven architectures to consume system events in the Cloud.

-New serverless offering on SAP Cloud Platform
+New serverless offering on SAP Business Technology Platform

 - Functions as a service: SAP Cloud Platform Functions (beta)